mathworks/MATLAB-Simulink-Challenge-Project-Hub/README.md

 **Contribute to the progress of engineering and science by solving key industry challenges!**

-Are you looking for a design or research project with real industry relevance?
+Are you looking for a design project with real industry relevance?
-This is a list of inspiring projects based on industry trends for your capstone, senior design project, or final year assignment.
+MathWorks has compiled a list of inspiring projects for your capstone, senior design project, or final year assignment.
-These projects help you learn about technology trends while becoming an important and valued contributor to the advancement of technical computing and Model-Based Design with MATLAB and Simulink.
+These projects help you learn about technology trends while becoming an important and valued contributor to the advancement of technical computing and Model-Based Design.
 Even more, you gain official recognition for your problem-solving skills from technology leaders at MathWorks.

 ## How to participate
 Make the results of your work open and accessible to receive a certificate and endorsements from MathWorks research leads.
 Fill out this <strong>[form](https://forms.office.com/Pages/ResponsePage.aspx?id=ETrdmUhDaESb3eUHKx3B5lOTzSa_A6lPqq2LJKzvpM5UMTBZRkc4UTRETjFERVRDWllQRE40OUFSQS4u)</strong> to register your intent to complete one of these projects and learn about these rewards.

-If you are faculty and interested in further information, to provide feedback, or to nominate a new project, contact us [here](https://forms.office.com/Pages/ResponsePage.aspx?id=ETrdmUhDaESb3eUHKx3B5lOTzSa_A6lPqq2LJKzvpM5UNU8xUzJQUU0xQ0FBQkNFSjkwTE5aQ0o1Ry4u).

 ## Projects by technology trends
 - [5G](https://github.com/mathworks/MathWorks-Excellence-in-Innovation/blob/main/megatrends/5G.md)